chrisvfritz/rails-javascript-integrations/README.md

 foreman start -f Procfile.dev
 ```

+Then visit `localhost:5000` to see your frontend in action.

 ## Pros

 - __Only 1 pipeline__: Sprockets is now completely out of the picture, as are any of Rails' other view-related features